czetsuya/Spring-Boot-2-and-Assert-with-JUnit5-and-Mockito/README.md

+**Help me build more open-source projects by becoming my sponsor.*

 # Spring Boot 2 and Assert with JUnit5 and Mockito

 With the recent release of Spring 2.2.0, it is now loaded with JUnit5.